JPC-AV/JPC_AV_videoQC/README.md

    - For Homebrew installations:
      - ARM architecture: `export PATH="/opt/homebrew/anaconda3/bin:$PATH"`
      - x86 architecture: `export PATH="/usr/local/anaconda3/bin:$PATH"`
+     - If you are unsure which of these paths to use, you can check by running `brew --prefix`

 3. **Initialize Conda:**
    - For Bash: `conda init`